Define localização actual

 If you are keen on knowing more about the paintings made by the early men, pay a visit to V-Bar-V Heritage Site.
 This heritage site was taken over by the Coconino National Forest in the year 1994, and is now open for visitors to come and have a look at some of the best art styles.
 The rock art patterns found here depict the pre-historic lifestyle of the Sinagua culture, giving an in depth knowledge on how life was carried out, by the first ever civilizations on earth.
 You get to see the depiction of animals as well as geometric figures, making the trip a highly knowledgeable one.
 Spend a few hours at this heritage site, for a wonderful journey down the historical lane.

 View the ruins of a once prosperous agrarian civilization from atop a high ridge.
-The people who lived here, the Sinagua, cultivated this land from about 1100-1400 A.D.
-Originally consisting of approximately 110 rooms, the structure at one time sported three stories in places.
-Investigate the visitor's center, then follow interpretive trails—walk the paths of a strong and persistent people.
-The monument is located about 20 miles southwest of Sedona off highway 89A in Clarkdale.
-Admission is USD3 per person, cash only.
-Other ancient ruins nearby include Montezuma's Castle and Well.
+The people who lived here, the Sinagua, cultivated this land from about 1000-1400 A.D.
+Originally consisting of approximately 110 rooms, the structure at one time sported two to three stories in places.
+Take a tour of the visitor's center before you embark on your enriching and adventurous trail of this breathtaking monument.
+Enjoy the mesmerizing views of the desert landscape or discover more about the interesting lives of the Sinaguan Indians.

 Among the country’s foremost National Monuments, the Montezuma Castle National Monument boasts rich history and heritage.
 Carved out of a limestone cliff, this prehistoric site is a five-story dwelling.
 Comprising nearly twenty rooms, this marvelous structure is believed to have taken close to three centuries to complete.
-Inhabited more than 600 years ago, much of the building is still intact.
-Apart from gazing at the exquisite site in sheer wonderment, you can visit the on-site museum, which chronicles the stirring history of the region.
+Inhabited hundreds of years ago, much of the building is still intact.
+Apart from gazing at the exquisite site in sheer wonderment, you can visit the museum near the visitor center, which chronicles the stirring history of the region.
 At the base of the cliffs lies a splendid sycamore grove, which also welcomes visitors for leisurely wanderings.